Elixir-journey/elixir-kickoff/README.md

 # Elixir kickoff
-This repository is a general-purpose Elixir project template designed to help you start new Elixir projects quickly.
+This repository is a general-purpose Elixir project template designed to help you quickly start new projects.
 It includes essential configurations and Docker support.

 ## Features